Higher-form symmetry and chiral transport in real-time Abelian lattice gauge theory: Conclusion

-Finally, while not conclusive in itself because of the purely classical nature of the theory, the mismatch of $O(10)$ between the classical resistivity computed in this work and the QFT hard thermal loop value of $1/\sigma$ of a scalar plasma \cite{Sobol:2019kiq} is surprising and makes this issue more pressing.
-For instance, and depending on the answer, assessment of chirally assisted phenomena in cosmology will have to be reevaluated, see for instance \cite{Joyce:1997uy,Boyarsky:2011uy, Kamada:2016eeb,Co:2022kul} and references therein for a few examples.
+Finally, the fact that the conductivity is a useful dynamical quantity only for weakly coupled matter is not well appreciated in the literature.
+As we have shown, this can have quantitative consequences.
+Our results suggest that it may make sense to reevaluate current descriptions of chirally assisted phenomena in cosmology, see for instance \cite{Joyce:1997uy,Boyarsky:2011uy, Kamada:2016eeb,Co:2022kul} and references therein for a few examples.
 Similarly, recent developments considered the interplay of the chiral dynamics discussed in this work and on non-Abelian topology changing processes (sphalerons) \cite{deBruin:2023khx}.
 The precise value of the chiral decay rate also impacts any resulting predictions.